zkfriendly/Erc4337EmailWallet/README.md

 npx hardhat test --network dev
 ```

+### Controlling test environment

+You can control the test environment by setting the `BUNDLER` environment variable to either `unsafe` or `safe`.
+The default is `safe`.

+- `unsafe` will use the unsafe bundler which does not enforce limitations like storage access.
+- `safe` will use the safe bundler which enforces limitations like storage access.

+Also the `STAKE_ACCOUNT` environment variable can be set to `true` to automatically stake ETH to the email account.
+This is useful for when working with the safe bundler that only works with stakes.

 ## 📤 Send Transaction

 You can send a transaction using the provided Hardhat task `esend-eth`.